-April 1, 1964: Münchner Messe- und Ausstellungsgesellschaft (MMG) is founded, establishing the basis for a professional trade-fair industry in Munich.
-Its shareholders are the City of Munich, the State of Bavaria, the Chamber of Industry and Trade of Munich and Upper Bavaria and the Chamber of Trade and Crafts.
+It all began on April 1, 1964: Münchner Messe- und Ausstellungsgesellschaft (MMG) was established and served as the foundation of a professionally run trade fair company in Munich.
+The company was owned by the city of Munich, the state of Bavaria, the Chamber of Industry and Commerce of Munich and Upper Bavaria as well as the Chamber of Trade.

 Today, five decades later, Messe München is an internationally respected, globally operating trade fair company that organizes about 70 trade fairs held on the exhibition grounds of Messe München (formerly: Messe München is very successful in its domestic market in Munich as well as in other countries.
 It is active in all important growth markets: China, India, Brazil and Turkey.
 Overall, Messe München, with its network of associated companies and foreign agencies, is present in more than 130 countries.